 Pros

-- SamuraiWTF is maintained by OWASP.
+• SamuraiWTF is maintained by the respected OWASP community.

-- Quick setup is possible with the CLI (command-line interface), which utilizes custom “katana” commands.
+• Quick setup is possible with the CLI (command line interface), which utilizes custom “katana” commands.

-- It offers great documentation.
+• It offers good documentation.

 Cons